uQr/cordova-docs/articles/performance/cost-cordova.md

  </tr>
 </table>

-If you’re struggling with this, see if your app is allocating large DOM trees or keeping extra copies of data in memory.
-Try virtualizing things that normally require large DOM trees, such as lists or tables, and make sure you are letting go of data you don’t need so the garbage collector can dispose of it.
+If you’re struggling with these issues, see if your app is allocating large DOM trees or keeping extra copies of data in memory.
+Try virtualizing things that normally require large DOM trees, such as lists or tables, and make sure you are letting go of data you don’t need so that the garbage collector can dispose of it.

-# <a id="communication"></a>The communication cost
+## <a id="communication"></a>The communication cost

-Due to the architecture of Cordova, a thin native shim hosting a webview, moving application state from JavaScript to the native side and back requires expensive serialization and deserialization.
-You may be reading and writing files, getting photos from the camera, or getting the results of computationally expensive calculations performed in native code.
-The good news is that our testing indicated this time is linear related to the size of the data being transferred.
-The table below shows the times we recorded sending an array of numbers across the barrier and back.
+Due to the architecture of Cordova which provides a thin native shim hosting a WebView, moving application state from JavaScript to the native side and back requires expensive serialization and deserialization.
+You might be reading and writing files, getting photos from the camera, or getting the results of computationally expensive calculations performed in native code.
+The good news is that our testing indicated this time is linearly related to the size of the data being transferred.
+The table below shows the times that we recorded when sending an array of numbers across the barrier and back.

 <table>
 <tbody><tr>